Rivers Chambers

-Rivers Chambers was one of the major leaders in the jazz scene, part of the music of Baltimore.
+Rivers Chambers was an American jazz musician.
+He was one of the major leaders in the jazz scene, part of the music of Baltimore.
 He was originally a pianist with John Ridgely, part of the first jazz band in Baltimore, and later led the house band at the Royal Theatre for many years.
 His Rivers Chambers Orchestra was a fixture on the Baltimore jazz scene for many years.